web-auth/doc/prerequisites/javascript.md

 If you use the Symfony UX, you may be interested in the [Stimulus Controller](../symfony-ux/installation.md).

 {% hint style="danger" %}
-Note that is mandatory to use the HTTPS scheme to use Webauthn otherwise it will not work.
+Note that it is mandatory to use the HTTPS scheme to use Webauthn otherwise it will not work.
 This is also mandatory for `localhost`.
 {% endhint %}